alexWhitworth/glmEnsemble/Readme.md

 glmEnsemble: Ensemble methods for Generalized Linear Models
 ====

 This package trains and tests GLM ensemble models with backward variable  selection via AIC.
-Holdout testing data is first selected and then ensemble elements are trained on training datasets via resampling from the non-holdout data.
+Holdout testing data is first selected and then ensemble elements are trained on training datasets via bootstrap resampling from the non-holdout data.
 The following family-link functions are supported: binomial-logit, binomial-probit, poisson-log, gaussian-identity.
 Resulting ensemble coefficients are weighted by accuracy on test data.
 By default, ensemble elements are built in parallel.

+Ensemble models are expected to work because different models (ensemble elements) will not make the same error.
+Consider the set of *k* models where each model makes iid errors $\epsilon_i \sim MVN(0, \sigma^2), i=1, \ldots, n$ on each observation.
+Then the average prediction error of the ensemble is $\frac{1}{k}\sum_i \epsilon_i$.

 **Note:** A future version of this package will include penalized GLMs via the penalized package.